ankaAR/bestiario5e/_creatures/merrow.md

 ***Claws.*** Ataque de arma cuerpo a cuerpo: +6 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 9 (2d4 + 4) puntos de daño cortante.

-***Harpoon.*** Melee or Ranged Weapon Attack: +6 al ataque, alcance 5 ft. or range 20/60 pies, un objetivo.
+***Harpoon.*** Melee or Ranged Weapon Attack: +6 al ataque, alcance 5 pies (1.5 mts)or range 20/60 pies, un objetivo.
 Impacto: 11 (2d6 + 4) puntos de daño perforante.
 If the target is a Huge or smaller creature, it must succeed on a Strength contest against the merrow or be pulled up to 20 feet toward the merrow.